-One of the biggest challenges for developers remains the hardware specificity of many software development kits (SDK's) and application programming interfaces (API's).
-This can cause unpredictability in results and might require work to be done working twice when with different graphics pipelines (e.g. Direct3D versus OpenGL, Nvidia versus ATI).
+One of the biggest challenges for developers remains the hardware specificity of many software development (SDK's) and application programming interfaces (API's).
+This cause can unpredictability in results and might require work to be done twice when working with different graphics pipelines (e.g. Direct3D versus OpenGL, Nvidia versus ATI).